 - Go to Settings > Connections > Mobile Networks > Access Point Names

-- Now click on ‘ADD’ option and then enter APN data required.
-You can find APN number by calling your operator.
+- Now click on the ‘ADD’ option and then enter the APN data required.
+You can find the APN number by calling your operator.

 Fix 4: Check out signal and the restart

-When there is a fluctuation on signal on your phone then you may come across “Not registered on network” error.
-It only happens when you are not in good signal area, so try to change your location for better signal strength.
+When there is a fluctuation in signal on your phone then you may come across a “Not registered on network” error.
+It only happens when you are not in a good signal area, so try to change your location for better signal strength.

-For that, you have to press and hold Power + Volume Down buttons for 10 seconds.
-Doing this will also remove some bugs that gathers in phone.
+For that, you have to press and hold the Power + Volume Down buttons for 10 seconds.
+Doing this will also remove some bugs that gather in the phone.

 Fix 5: Verify mobile network

-Going through this process needs a basic steps that are mentioned below:
+Going through this process needs a basic step that is mentioned below: